North Carolina Sports Betting: News, Laws and Industry Updates

 • July 8, 2024:

-The North Carolina State Lottery Commission reported that total sports wagering handle in the state for the month of June came in at $398,251,464.
-Gross wagering revenue for the month was $40,302,263.
+The North Carolina State Lottery Commission reported that the total NC sports wagering handle in June was $398.3 million, and the gross wagering revenue for the month was $40.3 million.

 • June 7, 2024:

-The state’s lottery commission announces that North Carolina online sports betting generated a total handle of $525,548,571 for the month of May—$63,080,347 in gross wagering revenue.
+The state’s lottery commission announced that North Carolina generated a total handle of $525.5 million across online wagers in May.

 • May 23, 2024:

-The North Carolina State Lottery Commission adopts the third set of rules governing sports wagering after voting on the matter during a public meeting.
-The new rules go into effect on June 22, 2024.
+The North Carolina State Lottery Commission adopted the third set of rules governing sports wagering after voting on the matter during a public meeting.
+The new rules went into effect on June 22, 2024.

 • May 17, 2024:

 The first full month of sports betting in North Carolina yielded exceptionally strong returns.
-The North Carolina Lottery Commission reports that $648,934,226 was wagered on sports events from April 1-30.
-Gross wagering revenue was $105,251,672 in April.
+The North Carolina Lottery Commission reports that $648.9 million was wagered on sports events in April.
+Gross wagering revenue for the month was $105.3 million.

 • May 6, 2024: